 - Swimming Pool

-The possibilities for charades are endless.
+The possibilities for a charades game are endless.
 Of course, it is best to keep it simple and use words and phrases that are appropriate for the child’s age.

-You don’t want to have a dozen kids that are frustrated because they cannot guess a single word.
+You don’t want to have a dozen kids that are frustrated because they cannot guess anything correctly.

 Remember that the game needs to be entertaining, fun and educational at the same time.
 So while it might be a challenge to get started, by preparing as we have outlined it will be easy to get charades for kids up and running.